Hamstring

 If symptoms persist or worsen, a physiotherapist can assess and guide your recovery.

-Choose your preferred PhysioWorks clinic and book online.
+Choose your clinic and appointment pathway

 Follow PhysioWorks

-Get free physiotherapy tips, exercise videos, recovery advice, and blog updates.
+Get physiotherapy tips, exercise videos, recovery advice and blog updates.

 Common Thigh Injuries

-What are the Most Common Thigh Injuries?
+What Are the Most Common Thigh Injuries?

 Hamstring Strain

-Thigh Muscle Strain or Contusion
+Thigh Strain or Corked Thigh

 ITB Syndrome